An Interview with Lori Dernavich

-I’m a Growth Stage Leadership Advisor.
-I work with CEOs to develop the leadership skills they and their organizations will need to successfully scale their businesses.
-The skills needed to scale a company are very different from the skills needed to start it.
-And scaling a startup can be especially daunting for the 1st or 2nd time CEO or executive.
+As an Executive Coach, I work with founders, CEOs, seasoned executives, and new leaders to develop the leadership skills they and their organizations need to scale successfully.
+The skills needed to scale a company are very different from the skills needed to start one.
+It can be especially daunting for the 1st time CEO or executive.

-How does a startup CEO know he needs to call you?
+How does a leader know they need to call you?

-- losing sleep because it’s been hijacked by business issues
+- losing sleep because it’s been hijacked by people issues

-- realizing scaling will require a different set of skills and thinking about how you’re going to get them
+- realizing scaling will require a different set of skills they may not possess

-- wondering if you hired the wrong executive
+- wondering if they’ve hired the wrong person

-- worrying that your investors are losing confidence in you
+- worrying that investors are losing confidence in them

-- wishing you could clone yourself because you can’t do it all
+- wishing they could clone themselves because they can’t do it all

-- feeling like there’s no one to talk to about these things without being judged
+- feeling like there’s no one to talk to without being judged